w3c-ccg/verifiable-conditions/README.md

 Editors:
 - Caspar Roelofs, Founder/Director | Gimly caspar@gimly.io
-- Jack Tanner, Blockchain and SSI Developer | Gimly jack@gimly.io
+- Jack Tanner, Blockchain and SSI Developer | Gimly jack@tonomy.foundation
 - Markus Sabadello | Danube Tech markus@danubetech.com

-TODO: turn into a Re-spec page and host https://respec.org/docs

 # Introduction

-VerifiableCondition is a new type of verification method for DID Documents.
+ConditionalProof is a new type of verification method for DID Documents.
 It can be used to express complex conditions and additional meta data about verification methods.
 It can be used to combine verification methods together to form conjugated conditions such as logical operations &&, thresholds, weighted thresholds, relationships and a delegation to external verification methods.

 This new type has been created from discussions during the [Decentralized Identity Foundation](https://identity.foundation)'s ID working group sessions.
 The need for this type has arisen from the current creation of the EOSIO DID method by [Gimly](https://gimly.io).
 The type is designed to cover several other important use cases requiring similar conditional logic.

 Prior work:
-- [Verifiable Conditions planning doc](https://docs.google.com/document/d/1hxEMQxfNuB6Elmd6V-9bEt0kZqSx-DULycn6CjOpMYs) - several VerifiableCondition types have not been added to this draft, see conversation and if you think they are important please submit an issue or PR to add
+- [Conditional Proof planning doc](https://docs.google.com/document/d/1hxEMQxfNuB6Elmd6V-9bEt0kZqSx-DULycn6CjOpMYs) - several ConditionalProof types have not been added to this draft, see conversation and if you think they are important please submit an issue or PR to add
 - [DID core - multisig and delegated use case](https://docs.google.com/presentation/d/1vrmdOnN1tiE54e8h7HyegkJUGyrBUITVFNsAVedUwTE)

 ## Goals